Echeveria shaviana is a tender, soft, evergreen succulents native to the mountain areas of Nuevo Leon in northern Mexico.

 - After potting hold off on watering for a week to 10 days

 NOTE: Repotting does not always mean the plant needs a large container, only fresh soil.

 The only “grooming” needed is to remove old dead leaves.

 In spring or early summer propagate using offsets, leaf or stem cuttings.

 Remove small offsets from the stem with a razor blade.
 Handle offsets carefully so the tiny leaves do not fall off.

 Place offsets or leaves on dry sand or a sand/soil mix for rooting.

-Other than root rot (which is serious) the plant encounters few diseases.
+Other than root rot (which is serious) these succulents experience few diseases.

 Mealybugs can get in the rosettes or attack roots.
-Aphids also like any Echeveria.
+Aphids also like any Echeveria succulents.